AaronRandall/scenarios/README.md

 ## Installation

-* Ensure you have the Xcode command line tools package installed: from Xcode → Preferences → Downloads → Command Line Tools → Install
+* Ensure you have the Xcode command line tools package installed:

+    from Xcode → Preferences → Downloads → Command Line Tools → Install

 * Install ios-sim via [Homebrew](http://mxcl.github.io/homebrew/):

     brew install ios-sim

+* Check-out Scenarios:

+    git clone git@github.com:AaronRandall/scenarios.git

-## Run the sample app & tests on a simulator
+## Run the example app on a simulator
+From a terminal, run:

+    scenarios/bin/simulator_example

 The first time you run the tests you may be asked for your password for developer tools.

-    scenarios/bin/simulator_example

-## Run the sample app & tests on hardware
+## Run the example app on hardware
-To run tests against hardware, first you should make sure your hardware is part of your provisioning profile, and then run:
+To run tests against hardware, first you should make sure your hardware is part of your provisioning profile, and then from a terminal, run:

     scenarios/bin/hardware_example